 On December 1, 1743, German chemist Martin Heinrich Klaproth was born.
 Klaproth became well known a founder of analytical chemistry discovered uranium (1789), zirconium (1789), cerium (1803), and contributed to the identification of others.
 Although he did not isolate them as pure metal samples, he was able to recognize them as new elements.

+Martin Heinrich Klaproth was born in Wernigerode as the child of a poor tailor.
+After attending the Stadtschule zu Wernigerode, Klaproth worked for six years in the Ratsapotheke in Quedlinburg.
 Martin Heinrich Klaproth worked at the council pharmacy in Quedlinburg, and later became assistant in various pharmacies in Hannover, Berlin, and Gdansk.
 He studied with the chemists Johann Heinrich Pott and Andreas Sigismund Marggraf in Berlin.

 Martin Klaproth became the first to describe a series of unknown or incorrectly arranged compounds and carried out new precise qualitative and quantitative analyses.
 He compiled an immense mineral collection, which at the end of his life comprised 4828 pieces and was purchased by the Berlin University after his death, and is now housed in the Berlin Museum of Natural History.